 History, theory, and analysis of tools, techniques, and epistemologies--including feminism, ethics, and intercultural analysis--in the production and reception of discourse.

-5386 Discourse and Social Issues.
-Study of uses of written discourse in problem solving on social issues involving science or technology.Note: All courses may be repeated for credit when the topic varies.
+5386: Discourse and Social Issues.
+Study of uses of written discourse in problem solving on social issues involving science or technology.Note: Some courses are onsite only.

-- Linking Contextual Factors with Rhetorical Patterns in Chinese and American Business Letters: Moving toward Convergence?
+- Dissertation: Linking Contextual Factors with Rhetorical Patterns in Chinese and American Business Letters: Moving toward Convergence?

-- Culture and Context: Invention and Style in Historical and Contemporary Regulations
+- Dissertation: Culture and Context: Invention and Style in Historical and Contemporary Regulations

-- Translation Issues in Chinese Folk Medical Texts
+- Dissertation: Translation Issues in Chinese Folk Medical Texts

-- Technical communication learning on the United States-Mexico border: Factors affecting cross-cultural competence in globalized settings
+- Dissertation: Technical communication learning on the United States-Mexico border: Factors affecting cross-cultural competence in globalized settings

-- A Comparison of Greek and Chinese Rhetoric and Their Influence on Later Rhetoric
+- Dissertation: A Comparison of Greek and Chinese Rhetoric and Their Influence on Later Rhetoric